Topics: Overview, Student Preview, Creating Content, Documents, Text Editor, Adding Learning Modules, Creating Links, Files, Integrating Videos.

 • Create a link in the course outline.

-• Create a link on a document page.
+• Create a link inside a document page.

 Files